apache/spark/BREEZE.rst

   --disable-pip-cache
           Disables GitHub PIP cache during the build.
 Useful if github is not reachable during build.

+  --disable-mysql-client-installation
+          Disables installation of the mysql client which might be problematic if you are building image in controlled environment.
+Only valid for production image.

   -C, --force-clean-images
           Force build images with cache disabled.
 This will remove the pulled or build images and start building images from scratch.
 This might take a long time.